grinnell-cs/csc151-dh/_eboards/eboard04-2.md

 Other Questions
 ---------------

+Where do I find the evening tutors?

+> They should be in 3813 or 3815, with a flag by them to identify themselves.

 Lab
 ---

-Make sure to update DrRacket.
+Make sure to update the csc151 library.
+(It's always good to check.)

 Problems are labeled A and B.